World-leading treatment and care

 Providing compassionate support

-The Royal Marsden always puts patients at the heart of its work, supporting them at every stage of their cancer journey.
+At The Royal Marsden, we offer patients world-leading treatment and care.
+We care for the whole person, not just their illness and support patients at every stage of their cancer journey.
 By funding the latest research and equipment, and world-leading professionals, we can ensure that each patient is given the very best treatment and care, supported not just physically, but emotionally and psychologically too.

-In 2022/23, the three-year quality of services grant has continued to fund vital counselling and psychological support for patients, including the Adult Psychological Support Service.
+In 2023/24, the quality of services grant has continued to fund vital counselling and psychological support for patients, including the Adult Psychological Support Service.
 This provides support to patients throughout their treatment at The Royal Marsden, ensuring that the mental health of patients is addressed alongside their physical wellbeing.

 Thanks to this grant, the hospital has also been able to deliver a broad range of complementary therapies at The Royal Marsden in Chelsea and Sutton, including massage therapy, aromatherapy and reflexology.
 The service supports inpatients and outpatients with complex symptoms including pain, anxiety and concerns around altered body image, from diagnosis to post-treatment.